OpenApoc/OpenApoc/README_HOTKEYS.txt

   - For tubes, switch between showing only tiles with defined tube passability, or to also include tiles belonging to buildings
   - For roads, switch between showing only tiles marked as "road", or to also include tiles marked with road direction
   - For hills, switch between showing only tiles marked as "road", or to also include tiles marked with hill direction

+Base screens Debug:
+- [F10]
+  - On base view: finish all facilities
+  - On research screen: complete project at next update

 Vehicle Equipment:
 - [Shift] makes item auto-equip into first available slot, or auto-remove to base stores